Creating and Using MODX Snippets

 What are snippets for?

-As we said on the main MODx page, snippets are for when you need dynamic content on a page.
-The snippet code actually generates the content "on-the-fly" and returns it for insertion in place of the snippet call
+As we said on the main MODX page, snippets are for when you need dynamic content on a page.
+The snippet code actually generates the content "on-the-fly" and returns it for insertion in place of the snippet tag

 Creating Your Own Simple Snippet

-Create a snippet called MySnippet by selecting (from the tabs at the top of the screen in the MODx Manager) Resources then Manage Resources.
+Create a snippet called MySnippet by selecting (from the tabs at the top of the screen in the MODX Manager) Elements then Manage Elements.
 Select the Snippets tab on the right if it's not already selected and click on New snippet.
 In the snippet name field, put MySnippet.
 You can fill in a description if you like, but it's optional.

 Next, paste the following code into the code window on the snippet page: